fluent/benchmark-framework/README.md

 ### agents:

-These are the agents that are available to be executed (name and version).
+These are the agents that are available to be executed (name, version & path ).

 ### scenarios>types: